Skip to main content

 Trustees & Staff

-Heritage Trust Network has a small team of paid staff who manage and deliver its work.
-Governance, oversight and strategic direction is provide by our Board of Directors.
-Our Board members (who are not paid) all work in the heritage sector and have a passion for, and extensive knowledge of, community-led heritage regeneration.
+Heritage Network has a small team of staff who manage and deliver its work.
+Governance, oversight and strategic direction is provided by our Board of Directors.
+Our Board members (who are not paid) are a mix of members, sector experts and people who bring an independent perspective.
+They all have a passion for community-led heritage regeneration.

 Jeremy Fenn